Bancroft, Wisconsin: Geography

 Bancroft is located in central Wisconsin approximately 10 miles south of Plover and approximately five miles north of Plainfield.
 Bancroft rests on Portage County Road W just to the east of Interstate 39 / U.S. Highway 51, at exit 143.
 (Lat: 44° 18' 35.0", Lon: -89° 30' 49.7").
 Bancroft is the seat for the Town of Pine Grove.
 Bancroft has an area of 5.040 mi2; 5.030 mi2 of this is land, and 0.010 mi2 is water.

 The geography of Bancroft is mostly flat.
-There are, however, two interesting bluffs that rise prominently above the otherwise level plains.
+There are, however, two bluffs that rise prominently above the otherwise level plains.
 One was a large bluff, commonly referred to as Mosquito Bluff, that runs in an east–west direction.
 Mosquito Bluff is now separated into two large hills by Harding Road.

 The other prominent feature is known as The Ledge, which runs towards the North-East and is visible from I-39.
 This Bluff has gone by many names (Lover's Leap, Hellfire Hill, High Rock, Gulliver's Stool) but is most commonly known as The Ledge.
 At the top of The Ledge is an ichnite rock that has preserved traces of the passage of Climactichnites.